talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

         - Changed Termination.TimeOut to 60 (changed it back to 300 after this run)

     - 2020-Sem1-CAES-Wvl-no-extra-requests
-            - This modified problem instance fixes the extra capacity 'error' (availability conflict) in its parent instance (2020-Sem1-CAES-Wvl) by increasing the capacities of the 2 modules (BIOL103 and BIOL195) in the Courses.xlsx input file, allowing us to get a complete solution
+            - This modified problem instance fixes the exceeded course capacity 'error' (availability conflict) in its parent instance (2020-Sem1-CAES-Wvl) by increasing the capacities of the 2 modules (BIOL103 and BIOL195) in the Courses.xlsx input file, allowing us to get a complete solution
         - 210922_125809
             - solver took 0.12m (7.13s)